sysen-limited/grunt-cucumber-coverage/README.md

     example: {
         src: 'example/features',                            // folder to the tests to execute
         options: {
+            coverage: 'logs/coverage',                      // set where coverage reports will be stored in relation to gruntfile
             check: {                                        // check coverage meets minimum requirements of project
                 lines: 100,
                 statements: 100,